cburyta/mtg-ml/README.md

 Run the seed script to download and insert data into Postgres.

+*NOTE: This will take a long time, there are over 230,000 cards*

 ```
 docker-compose build
 docker-compose run --rm db-util yarn initialize